Copywriting basics: How to boost conversions

 Before we start with the implementation, we should talk about the definition.
 The term comes up a lot in the marketing world, although most people don’t even know the clear definition.

 As a copywriter, you have the important function of bridging the gap between product development and sales.
-This means that the copywriting must express the marketing message of the company or product in a concise and target group-oriented way.
+This means that the copywriting must express the marketing message of the company or product in a concise and target group-orientated way.

 You can find out how this works and which skills are required in the next chapter.